LucDupAtGitHub/PDBP/README.md

 ### Introduction

 In sections `Reading` we presented a *first* extra programming and computation capability.
 In this section we introduce the *next* extra programming capability: *writing*.
-In a way we already used some form of writing using *consumerss* that are used together with *producerss* to turn programs of type `Z >--> Y` into programs of type `Unit >--> Unit` that are ready to be *executed*.
+In a way we already used some form of writing using *consumers* that are used together with *producers* to turn programs of type `Z >--> Y` into programs of type `Unit >--> Unit` that are ready to be *executed*.
 Think for example, of the writing capability of this section as *logging* related.

 Reading works with *any* type `R` involved.
 Writing requires the type `W` involved to have it's own *can be written capabilities* as explained in the following three sections.